Electrician Jobs at Audubon Companies with Visa Sponsorship

 Does Audubon Companies sponsor H-1B visas for Electricians?

-Audubon Companies' primary sponsorship pathways for Electrician roles are EB-2 and EB-3 immigrant visa categories rather than H-1B.
+Audubon Companies' primary sponsorship pathways for Electrician roles are EB-2 and EB-3 immigrant visa categories rather than H-1B visa.
 Electrician positions are generally classified as skilled trade roles, which align more naturally with EB-3 and PERM-based sponsorship.
 If you're currently on F-1 OPT or CPT, Audubon has sponsored those statuses for technical roles as well.

 How do I apply for Electrician jobs at Audubon Companies?